-From treating depression, anxiety and panic disorders to bipolar, psychotic and obsessive-compulsive disorders, Beaumont offers a full continuum of behavioral health care.
+From treating anxiety, depression and related disorders such as obsessive-compulsive, panic, bipolar and psychotic disorders, Beaumont offers a full continuum of behavioral health care.

 Beaumont's New Behavioral Health Hospital

-A new $40 million, 144-bed facility is under construction in Dearborn to expand much-needed behavioral health services for our communities.
+A new $40 million, 144-bed facility in Dearborn to expand much-needed behavioral health services for our communities.

 About Our Behavioral Health Hospital

-During hospitalization, a team of nurses, social workers, activity therapists, dietitians, psychiatrists and medical physicians are available to care for you around the clock.
-The inpatient program focuses on treatment that will help you move into partial
+During hospitalization, a team of nurses, social workers, activity therapists, dietitians, psychiatrists and medical physicians are available to care for patients around the clock.
+The inpatient program focuses on treatment that will help patients move into partial

 hospitalization or outpatient care as quickly as possible.